[UPDATE] Coronavirus & BPO Outsourcing – Business Risk Analysis

 On this episode, Derek Gallimore talks with Greg Wyatt, Director of Business Intelligence at PSA Philippines Consultancy.
 PSA is a specialist risk advisory for the SEA region.

-In light of the current PH COVID-19 situation, they discuss the current lockdown of Manila intended to prevent the spread of Coronavirus and how this will impact the people and economy of the Philippines.
+In light of the current PH Coronavirus situation, they discuss the current lockdown of Manila intended to prevent the spread of Coronavirus and how this will impact the people and economy of the Philippines.
 They explore the risks of the current lockdown to the economy, how businesses can cope up with this situation, and how the BPO industry can begin to adapt.
 Listen now.

 How to listen to this podcast: You can download and listen to this podcast from all the standard podcast players.
 Search for “Outsource Accelerator Podcast” on Apple Podcasts, Spotify, Stitcher, Google Podcasts, PlayerFM etc.